TwistingTwists/rambo/README.md

 ## Caveats

-You cannot call `Rambo.run` from a GenServer because Rambo uses `receive`, which interferes with GenServer’s `receive` loop.
+You cannot call `Rambo.run` from a GenServer because Rambo uses `receive`, which interferes with GenServer's `receive` loop.
 However, you can wrap the call in a Task.

 ```elixir